 Phishing attacks that are stealthy enough to penetrate even the hardest security technologies are often found to be the number one culprits for messing with the bitcoin and other cryptocurrency exchanges.
 Even just within a few years of time, several attacks of this sort took place.
 Just 5 years ago a large Bitcoin exchange had been the target of phishing attacks persisting for one full weak.
-The exchange was hacked resulting in stealing of $5 million.
+The exchange was hacked resulting in the stealing of $5 million.

 Poorly protected login and sign up data of employees

-Another major source of security vulnerabilities is less secure and easily decipherable login and sign up data used by staff employed in crypto exchanges.
+Another major source of security vulnerabilities is less secure and easily decipherable login and sign-up data used by staff employed in crypto exchanges.
 The weak credential data of the employees working in crypto exchanges ensure easier access for the hackers targeting transactions.